-However, two weeks before the celebration was scheduled to take place, the Nine-Eleven attacks occurred.
+To commemorate the 100th anniversary of Walt Disney’s birth, the city of Marceline planned to host a three-day celebration, scheduled for September 21-23, 2001.
+However, two weeks before the celebration was scheduled to take place, the 9/11 attacks occurred.
 The event planners strongly considered cancelling the event, but received clear messages from all over the world, “Don’t you let them stop you”.
-The celebration took place as scheduled and hosted thirty-five-thousand guests over the three days.
+The celebration took place as scheduled and hosted 35,000 guests over the three days.

 By his own account, Walt’s happiest childhood memories were of his family’s farm in Marceline.
 Walt recalled that on one sunny Missouri day, he announced to the neighboring children that the Disney Family Circus would be performed later that day in the Disney Barn.
 Admission would be 10 cents.
 His circus animals were dogs, cats and a pig dressed in baby clothes.
 In hindsight Walt admitted that you can’t train a cat to do much.
 His audience was unimpressed.
 Flora, Walt’s Mother, made him return the admission he had charged.
 Walt recalls learning a valuable lesson, “Give the audience more entertainment value than they expect and they will be happy customers”.
 That Marceline lesson served him well.